sfu-db/dataprep/docs/source/user_guide/connector/DC_Spotify_tut.rst

 ------------------
 The query method downloads the website data and displays it in a Dataframe.
 The parameters must meet the requirements as indicated in connector.info for the operation to run.

 When the data is received from the server, it will either be in a JSON or XML format.
-The data_connector reformats the data in pandas Dataframe for the convenience of downstream operations.
+The connector reformats the data in pandas Dataframe for the convenience of downstream operations.

 As an example, let's try to get the data from the "artist" table, providing the query search for the artist "beyonce".